 Several studies have shown that backlinks are still the most important factor for a top search engine ranking.
-Apparently, even back links from any website is beneficial, unless the website has been penalized by Google, the back link is advertising, or the backlink was manipulated or spam.
-I have even seen a study showing that a footer link was still helpful.
+Apparently, even backlinks from any website are beneficial, unless the website has been penalized by Google, the backlink is advertising, or the backlink was manipulated or spam.
+Even footer links are slightly helpful.

 An interesting article at SEO consulting company MOZ, Can You Rank in Google Without Links?
 New Data Says Slim Chance, discussed MOZ’s study examining the top 50 Google search results for approximately 15,000 keywords.
 The article stated, “The correlation between higher rankings and the number of linking websites… …[is] actually one of the highest correlations the study found.”

-Additionally, I wouldn’t be surprised if Google has an algorithm that looks at the relationship between the number of back links and the quality of content being linked to.
+Additionally, I wouldn’t be surprised if Google has an algorithm that looks at the relationship between the number of backlinks and the quality of content being linked to.
 If I was at Google, I would certainly build this into the system.
-It’s an easy way to determine if there are too many unnatural artificial back links going to a poor quality site.
-This would be a another important reason for creating good content.
+It’s an easy way to determine if there are too many unnatural artificial backlinks going to a poor quality site.
+This would be another important reason for creating good content.

 Another aspect to consider is that the better your content is the more you will have backlinks from quality websites.